Cheapest supermarkets in the Netherlands: the ultimate guide in 2024

 If you have a Nettorama somewhere near you, you’re in luck.
 This place calls itself a “brand discounter” and sells many well-known brands for a fraction of their normal price (often if you buy in bulk).

-People generally say that Nettorama is like the better version of Aldi and the lesser version of Jumbo and Dirk.
+People generally say that Nettorama is a better version of Aldi and a lesser version of Jumbo and Dirk.

 They have a great selection of products, but their presentation sometimes isn’t the best.
 But hey, if it can save us money, we don’t care. 🤷